duplicati/duplicati.github.io/_posts/news/2016-09-18-Updates-and-website.md

 ### Technical update

 A few versions have been rolled with many changes.
-Here is a short summary of the highlights:
+Here is a short summary of the highlights up to version 2.0.1.23:
 * Graphical updates to make the UI look a bit nicer than it is already
 * Backends: OneDrive for Business added
 * Exporting feature is nice but makes more sense when importing is available, too. :-)